 Why not ride out from Ballarat and stay overnight in a classic country town?
 The 53km route from Ballarat to Skipton traverses a magnificent trestle bridge and winds through native, bushland, wildlife reserves, rolling farmland and charming goldfields towns.

-Sit quietly along the banks of Mount Emu Creek, particularly around dusk and dawn for your best chance of spotting this unique Australian animal.
+Sit quietly along the banks of Mount Emu Creek, particularly around dusk and dawn for your best chance of spotting a platypus.

-Enjoy the hospitality and tastes of a classic Australian country town and base yourself to explore goldfields towns and discover features of the 3rd largest volcanic plain on the planet.
+Enjoy the hospitality and tastes of a classic Australian country town and base yourself to explore goldfields towns and discover features of Victoria’s volcanic plains.

 From the volcanic plains and Otway Ranges to the coast our rivers and streams traverse a landscape of lakes, conical peaks, rainforest and coastal woodland on their journey to the sea.
 Take some time and throw in a line.